jbroadway/docs/docs/2023.1/studio/how-tos/props/how-to-draw-your-own-props-with-the-magic-pencil.md

 **Step 3.** Close the Props menu.

-**Step 4.** Grab the Magic Pencil prop then, while holding it, press your index finger trigger to begin drawing.
+**Step 4.** Grab the Magic Pencil prop then, while holding it, use your joystick to change the colour that you're drawing with.

-**Step 5.** Use your joystick while holding the Magic Pencil to change the colour that you're drawing with.
+**Step 5.** Press your index finger trigger to begin drawing.

 **Step 6.** Grab your drawing and see that you can move it around.
 You've now made your own simple prop using the Magic Pencil.

-> Tip: If you grab a drawing or share the Magic Pencil with another user, the next time anyone draws with the Magic Pencil will start a new drawing.
+> **Tip**: If you grab a drawing or share the Magic Pencil with another user, the next time anyone draws with the Magic Pencil will start a new drawing.

 ---